TycheSoftwares/auto-add-to-cart-rules/readme.txt

 = What happens if selected scenario have not selct the product to be added automatically ? =

 Error will be shown on the cart page.

+= Is there option to add product automatically to cart when cart total reached to some amount? =

+Yes.
+There is an option available for that.

+= Option available to add product automatically to cart based on different category product is added to cart? =

+Yes.
+There is an option in which you can select different category.

+= Can we apply rules only if the customer is logged in? =

+Yes.
+There is an option to select the user role in which the functions will work only for that selected user.

+= Product which will be automatically added to cart will be free? =

+Its depends on the admin.
+There is an option given to make the price of automatically added product to 0.

+= Is there an option to add product automatically to cart when customer visits website? =

+Yes.
+There is an option to add product automatically to cart when customer visits website.

 == Screenshots ==